lagerkoller/fiducialtuioas3/README.md

 however, if you want different things to happen if you add a certain fiducial you will have to write other handlers as compared to the TestFiducialHandler. just cut and paste things from TestFiducialHandler and change to your taste.

-It it most likely that you want to use fiducialtuioas3 in combination with reacTIVision (http://reactivision.sourceforge.net/).
+It it most likely that you want to use fiducialtuioas3 in combination with [reacTIVision] (http://reactivision.sourceforge.net/).

 Vispol is an example project that has been created with this framework:

 <wiki:video url="http://www.youtube.com/watch?v=_2DywsIPNDQ"/>

-(More information about [http://johannesluderschmidt.de/lang/en-us/vispol-tangible-and-multi-touch-interface-video/474/ Vispol tangible interaction].)
+(More information about [Vispol tangible interaction] (http://johannesluderschmidt.de/lang/en-us/vispol-tangible-and-multi-touch-interface-video/474/).)

-Another great example video of what has been done with this framework can be seen [http://johannesluderschmidt.de/lang/en-us/pf-design-media-installation/452 here].
+Another great example video of what has been done with this framework can be seen [here] (http://johannesluderschmidt.de/lang/en-us/pf-design-media-installation/452).